demee/9to5programming/_posts/2019-08-30-javascript-functions.md

 user.printName(); // 'Joe'
 ```

-There is also function constructor.
-This, yet another, way of creating function in javascript is useful for code generation.
-We can construct function body dynamically based on our program need and create a function on the fly.
+There is also a function constructor.
+This, yet another, way of creating a function in javascript is useful for code generation.
+We can construct a function body dynamically based on our program need and create a function on the fly.

 ```javascript
 let buildFunction = function (operation) {